Paul Friedrichs: Biography

-Friedrichs grew up in Mecklenburg where he joined the motor sports clubs MC tractor Franzburg, MC Dynamo Rostock / Sportvereinigung (SV) Dynamo.
-With the training offered by the clubs, he developed into one of the best motocross and Enduro riders of his time.
+Friedrichs was born in Buchholz and grew up in Mecklenburg where he joined the motor sports clubs MC tractor Franzburg, MC Dynamo Rostock / Sportvereinigung (SV) Dynamo.
+With the training offered by the clubs, he developed into one of the best motocross and enduro racers of his era.

 In 1965, he finished in second place in the 500cc world championship, behind Jeff Smith, before claiming his first world title in 1966 as a member of the ČZ factory motocross team.
 His was the first 500cc championship won on a two-cycle powered motocross bike and the first by a rider from the eastern 'bloc' of a divided Europe.

-He successfully defended his crown in 1967 and 1968, before falling to third place in the 1969 championship.
-Friedrichs finished second to Roger De Coster in the 1972 500cc world championship.
+Friedrichs successfully defended his crown in 1967 and 1968 to become the first three-time 500cc Motocross World Champion since the series' inception in 1957.
+He was the top individual points scorer at the 1968 Motocross des Nations event helping the East German team finish second to the Russian team.
+He dropped to third place in the 1969 championship, then finished second to Roger De Coster in the 1972 500cc world championship.

 Friedrichs also competed in the 1972 International Six Day Trial as a member of the East Germany national team that finished second to the powerful Czechoslovakia national team.
+At the age of 32, he retired from competition at the end of the 1972 season.

+Friedrichs won 61 individual heat races and 29 Grand Prix victories during his world championship racing career.
+He won three 500cc motocross world titles (1966, 1967, 1968), two 500cc East German motocross national championships (1965, 1972) and four 250cc East German motocross national championships (1962, 1963, 1967, 1972).
+He was a member of three East German Trophée des Nations teams (1965, 1967, 1971), and three East German Motocross des Nations teams (1966, 1967, 1968).
+Friedrichs was the top individual points scorer at the 1968 Motocross des Nations event.

+Friedrichs died in Erfurt, Germany on 30 August 2012 at the age of 72.

+Motocross Grand Prix Results

+Points system from 1952 to 1968:

+Points system from 1969 to 1980: